Stock market today: Wall Street drifts around its record highs

 But now that inflation has come down substantially from its peak two summers ago, the Fed has shifted gears.

-In the bond market, the yield on the 10-year Treasury edged up to 3.75% from 3.74% late Friday.
-The yield on the two-year Treasury, which moves more with expectations for Fed action, edged down to 3.59% from 3.60% late Friday.
+In the bond market, the yield on the 10-year Treasury rose to 3.77% from 3.74% late Friday.
+The yield on the two-year Treasury, which moves more with expectations for Fed action, held steady at 3.60%, where it was late Friday.

 In Asia, movements for indexes were also muted.
 Indexes rose 0.4% in Shanghai but slipped 0.1% in Hong Kong after China’s central bank lowered its 14-day reverse repurchase rate on Monday.
 That followed its decision to keep key lending rates unchanged last week, when investors had been expecting a cut.